slaclab/trace/docs/how_to/io.md

 ### Java Save Files

 Save files for the Java-based Archive Viewer can also be imported into Trace.
-They are hidden in the file explorer by default.
-To show them, click the dropdown at the bottom of the file explorer dialog labeled `Files of type:` and select the option for `Java Archive Viewer (*.xml)`.
-Now you should be see only directories and `.xml` files.
+They can be found in the import tool's file selection tool along with Trace's save files.
+Users can show only Java Archive Viewer files by changing the file format filter at the bottom of the dialog window.

 Trace will not save new files in the Java-based Archive Viewer's format, only as `.trc` files.

 Files can be converted en masse from the Java-based file format to Trace's formate using the [CLI file converter tool](file_conversion.md).

+### StripTool Save Files

+Save files for the StripTool can be converted using the same tool or imported directly into Trace.
+They can be found in the import tool's file selection tool alongside Trace's save files and the Java Archive Viewer's save files.
+Users can show only StripTool files by changing the file format filter at the bottom of the dialog window.

+Trace will not save new files in the Java-based Archive Viewer's format, only as `.trc` files.

+Files can be converted en masse from the StripTool file format to Trace's formate using the [CLI file converter tool](file_conversion.md).

 ### Note About Colors